Research skills workshops

 Referencing and Preventing Plagiarism

-This session introduces the essentials of referencing, the concept of plagiarism and how it can be avoided, and gives you an opportunity to practice referencing in your departmental style.
+This session introduces the essentials of referencing, the concept of plagiarism and how it can be avoided, and gives you an opportunity to practice referencing in the style required by your programme.
 The session will also provide an overview of useful citation tools for this process.

 Using Reference Management Software: An Introduction